JulianLegler/goxn/README.md

 ### Running in kubernetes
 #### Cluster Requirements
 The cluster provides Persistent Volume Claims (PVCs) to store data over multiple pod restarts.
-For this, the cluster makes use of OpenEBS in the default given config of OXN.
+For this, the cluster makes use of OpenEBS in the default given config of GOXN.
 Install OpenEBS with the following command:

 ```bash
 kubectl apply -f https://openebs.github.io/charts/openebs-operator.yaml